 The popular "Keep Calm and Carry On" slogan was originally created by the British government as a form of propaganda to urge citizens to stay civil during World War II, when London frequently endured air raids from Germany.
 Alas, it never caught on.
 Years later, in the 2000s, a poster was discovered, and many companies have used it as a slogan or marketing theme for their products.
 Apparently, vintage sensibilities apply to modern public relations campaigns too.

-Bananas may be famously yellow, but according to one study, the usually sunny-toned fruit actually glows an "intense" blue color when put under black light (or UV lights).
+Bananas may be famously yellow, but according to a study published in the Journal of the German Chemical Society, the usually sunny-toned fruit actually glows an "intense" blue color when put under black light (or UV lights).
 Scientists at the University of Innsbruck in Austria and Columbia University in the U.S. found that the degradation of chlorophyll that happens in the fruit while it ripens is the cause of the funky blue glow.

 When actors get into character, they change more than just their costumes and how they talk.
-During a study by Canada's McMaster University, researchers scanned performers' brains while the actors answered questions either as themselves or in character (sometimes even with an accent).
+During a study by Canada's McMaster University, researchers scanned performers' brains while the actors answered questions either as themselves or in character.
 The results revealed that the brain activity of participants differed depending on the separate scenarios.
-Research author Dr. Steven Brown wrote, "It looks like when you are acting, you are suppressing yourself; almost like the character is possessing you."
-Try telling that to your actor friends!
+Research author and psychologist Steven Brown wrote, "It looks like when you are acting, you are suppressing yourself; almost like the character is possessing you."

 When Gustave Eiffel designed the tower which bears his name, he added a hidden apartment on the third level of the landmark—but he never lived there, no one did.
 Instead, Eiffel used the special space to entertain distinguished guests such as Thomas Edison.
 Although it wasn't big, the apartment was decorated with wallpaper, furnished with wooden cabinets, and even featured a grand piano.
 These days, you can get a peek at the unique abode through a window if you purchase a ticket for a ride up the tower.